zteitler/2021C-405/syllabus.md

 Attending class has many benefits such as:

-+ Opportunities to ask questions and get immediate feedback (and then, ask followup questions)
++ Opportunities to ask questions and get immediate feedback (and then, ask followup questions).

-+ Establish relationships with other students and with the instructor (might be helpful in case you decide to look for a study group, or research opportunities or a letter of recommendation)
++ Establish relationships with other students and with the instructor, which will be helpful in case you decide to look for a study group, research opportunities, or a letter of recommendation.